 Our last story comes from Ceceley Chambers, an interfaith chaplain, and her son, William.
 For more than a decade, Ceceley has provided spiritual counsel to seniors and hospice patients at nursing homes and hospitals across New England.

 In 2015, she was regularly visiting seniors at the Hebrew Rehabilitation Center, a Boston-area an eldercare organization for people with memory loss.
 Her son William, who was nine years old at the time, started joining Ceceley on some of her visits.
 At StoryCorps, they reflect on what the residents taught them.

 Four years later, Ceceley, who is still working as a hospice chaplain during COVID-19, sat down to record another interview with her son; this time to share the kinds of lessons they hope people will carry with them, long after the pandemic.

 Top photo: Maurice Rowland and Miguel Alvarez at their StoryCorps interview in California on November 07, 2014.
 By Geraldine Ah-Sue for StoryCorps.

 Second photo: Herman Travis and Robert Cochran at their StoryCorps interview in California on November 06, 2014.
 By Yosmay del Mazo for StoryCorps.

-Fourth photo: Ron Ruiz at his StoryCorps interview in New York on July 28, 2004.
+Third photo: Ron Ruiz at his StoryCorps interview in New York on July 28, 2004.
 By Brett Myers for StoryCorps.

-Fifth photo: Ceceley and William Chambers near their Providence home after their StoryCorps interview on July 22, 2016.
+Fourth photo: Ceceley and William Chambers near their Providence home after their StoryCorps interview on July 22, 2016.
 Courtesy of the Chambers family.

-Bottom photo: Ceceley and William Chambers posing in the same Providence-location after recording their second StoryCorps interview, nearly four years later on April 22, 2020.
+Fifth photo: Ceceley and William Chambers posing in the same Providence-location after recording their second StoryCorps interview, nearly four years later on April 22, 2020.
 Courtesy of the Chambers family.